Solutions

 ELA in Sierra Leone

+Countering the school-to-work transition for young women in high Ebola-disrupted villages, these adolescent clubs operated in 10 communities, mentoring 300 girls between the ages 10-22.
 This intervention bundled health education, vocational skills training, and micro-credit.
-Concurrently, the 2014-2015 Ebola epidemic led to school closures across Sierra Leone.
 While girls experienced higher teen pregnancy and lower school attendance post-Ebola, ELA clubs mitigated many of these negative effects of epidemic-spurred school closures.
-Girls above 17 benefited from vocational training and at 18 they were offered microfinance loans to capitalise on acquired skills.
+Girls above 17 benefited from vocational training and at 18 they were offered microfinance loans to capitalize on acquired skills.

 82% drop of out-of-wedlock pregnancy